ChronoFare/Music_Therapy_FYP/Research.md

 Games can be categorized to the patients needed area of treatment within the upper extremities region; categories can include coordination and timing.
 Based on the patient's progress, the occupational therapists (OT) can customise the difficulty level [1].
 This allows moderation of the complexity of the movements required.

-### Chosen Assessment Test for M-TAG
-The Quality of Upper Extremity Skills Test (QUEST) is to be chosen as our measure for assessment for its reliability and validility.
-QUEST is validated for children aging 18 months to 8 years [1].
-As our target group is primarily children and adolescents, QUEST is more suitable in this aspect.
-As QUEST is developed by therapists for therapist, the test benefits from its quality in describing movement and selecting programs catered to the patient's needs.
-Moreover it has evidential prove of reliability, validity, and responsiveness [1].

 ### Current technology on the market
 Current advances in technology introduced the [Gloreha Sinfonia](https://www.youtube.com/watch?v=OewQiHHexhE) shows a full-sized upper limb focused rehabilitation device [5].
 However, the downside of this device is:
 1. Not portablility